Turkey Tail vs Reishi: Which Mushroom Is Right for You?

 Is Turkey Tail or Reishi better for immunity?

-Both support immune function via different mechanisms.
-Turkey Tail activates NK cells directly; Reishi modulates immune regulation in the context of stress.
-For general immune surveillance, Turkey Tail has stronger direct human evidence.
-For stress-related immune support, Reishi may be preferable.
+Both have been traditionally used to support general wellbeing via different mechanisms.
+Turkey Tail has been traditionally used for general wellbeing; Reishi has been traditionally used as an adaptogen in the context of stress.
+For general wellbeing support, Turkey Tail has stronger direct human evidence.
+For stress-related support, Reishi may be preferable.

 Can you take Turkey Tail and Reishi together?